islandproblem/islandproblem/essay.md

 This is because the Island Problem is an underlying structure that already exists from the very beginning.
 As long as they survive long enough, general intelligences will inevitably leave our local optimum to access the larger space of options that are possible within physics.
 Whether this divergent optimization happens through a "slow takeoff" or "fast takeoff" is secondary to this underlying structure.

+Also, as far as catastrophic outcomes, the worry of a singularity or "fast take-off" scenario is important, but secondary to the more-urgent, near-term problems that are actually empirically measurable — like that bioweapon :note{text="&quot;virus virus&quot;" note="The &quot;virus virus&quot; is explained in these sections: " end-link="#the-virus-virus" end-link-text="The Virus Virus" end-link-2="#stay-on-the-island-we-said" end-link-text-2="Stay on the island, we said"} scenario.

+If one AGI accomplishes a successful strategic coercion attack with hidden bioweapons, then it is not just a fast take-off but an *instant* takeoff.
+We would be instantly locked in a strategic dilemma, where we may have little option but to agree to the demands of this AI.

+It may not even *have* demands.
+It is possible that this AI model was fine-tuned simply to replicate both itself *and* the bioweapon labs that it builds.

-However, the key mechanic of the *singularity* — AI systems improving themselves — will dramatically accelerate the effects of the Island Problem.
+However, the key mechanic of the *singularity* — AI systems improving themselves — is important, so we need to discuss it.

+This is because this self-improvement can dramatically accelerate how AI systems drift away from our "island" and stop accommodating humans.

-If AGIs can improve themselves better than humans, then AGIs will become the only thing that can further improve AGIs.
+First, if AGIs can improve themselves better than humans, then AGIs will become the only thing that can further improve AGIs.
 When that happens, we will be **required** to *stop overseeing AGI development itself* in order to stay competitive.

 This will be more than just AGIs building large systems for us — like billion-dollar companies.
 Now, they will build the next version of *themselves*.